-During law school, Mr. Mishra spent his first summer working at the U.S. Attorney’s Office in the Eastern District of New York and externed during his third year for the Honorable Debra A. Livingston on the U.S. Court of Appeals for the Second Circuit.
-Before law school, Mr. Mishra worked as a legal analyst at Soros Fund Management in New York City.
+During law school, Mr. Mishra spent his first summer working at the U.S. Attorney’s Office in the Eastern District of New York and externed during his third year with the Honorable Debra A. Livingston on the U.S. Court of Appeals for the Second Circuit.
+He was also named a Harlan Fiske Stone Scholar and served as notes editor for the Columbia Law Review.

-- Information Analytics Company:Mr. Mishra was trial counsel at a confidential arbitration for an information analytics company in a business dispute which included claims of breach of contract.
-Mr. Mishra was heavily involved in all aspects of the arbitration, including second-chairing the direct and cross-examinations of eight witnesses, preparing direct and cross-examinations, developing the closing argument presentations, and helping draft the post-arbitration briefing.
-Mr. Mishra also participated in all aspects of the pretrial preparation, including assisting in preparing fact witnesses for direct examination.
+Prevailed in a confidential arbitration for an information analytics company in a business dispute that included claims of breach of contract.
+Mr. Mishra served as trial counsel and was heavily involved in all aspects of the arbitration, including second-chairing the direct and cross-examinations of eight witnesses, preparing direct and cross-examinations, developing the closing argument presentations, and helping draft the post-arbitration briefing.
+He also participated in all aspects of the pretrial preparation, including assisting in preparing fact witnesses for direct examination.

 Achieved a favorable settlement for a pharmaceutical company in an insider trading securities class action before the S. District Court for the Central District of California involving insider trading claims brought by classes of investors in a third-party public company.

 Served as lead associate on and supervised an investigation for the city of Santa Monica regarding a review and assessment of allegations of unethical conduct by public officials and the efficacy of an anti-corruption municipal statute.
 Mr. Mishra played a critical role in drafting and developing a best practices report that was ultimately submitted to the city with specific recommendations for changes to rules and procedures as well as suggested amendments to the municipal anti-corruption law.
 He was vital to all parts of the investigation, including reviewing preliminary materials, developing and organizing witness interview lists, and conducting witness interviews.